ajberkley/cl-binary-store/README.md

 # cl-binary-store

-A fast and reasonably customizable serializer/deserializer of Common Lisp objects to/from a binary format.
+A fast and customizable serializer/deserializer of Common Lisp objects to/from a binary format.
 Equality of objects, circular references, and the full Common Lisp type system are supported.

 > :warning: Note that this is not a serializer/deserializer for communication with other types of systems *yet*.
 If you want that maybe use JSON or if you want a binary format maybe [cl-conspack](https://github.com/conspack/cl-conspack) or [cl-messagepack](https://github.com/mbrezu/cl-messagepack).
 Or see the TODO list for messagepack support.